 How to Unclog a Toilet Without A Plunger or Snake

-Last Updated on May 18, 2022 by toilethaven
+Last Updated on July 28, 2023 by toilethaven

 Clogged toilets are normal occurrences in many homes.
-They are especially common if you have young kids who tend to throw just about anything down down the drain.
+They are especially common if you have young kids who tend to throw just about anything down the drain.

 A toilet plunger is normally sufficient to dislodge most toilet clogs.
 What if you don’t have a plunger?
 How else can you unclog a toilet without a plunger?